IsraelCabrera/frigate/docs/docs/security/hardware.md

 ### Nvidia Jetson

-Frigate supports all Jetson boards, from the inexpensive Jetson Nano to the powerful Jetson Orin AGX.
+Security supports all Jetson boards, from the inexpensive Jetson Nano to the powerful Jetson Orin AGX.
 It will [make use of the Jetson's hardware media engine](/configuration/hardware_acceleration_video#nvidia-jetson-orin-agx-orin-nx-orin-nano-xavier-agx-xavier-nx-tx2-tx1-nano) when configured with the [appropriate presets](/configuration/ffmpeg_presets#hwaccel-presets), and will make use of the Jetson's GPU and DLA for object detection when configured with the [TensorRT detector](/configuration/object_detectors#nvidia-tensorrt-detector).

 Inference speed will vary depending on the YOLO model, jetson platform and jetson nvpmodel (GPU/DLA/EMC clock speed).
 It is typically 20-40 ms for most models.
 The DLA is more efficient than the GPU, but not faster, so using the DLA will reduce power consumption but will slightly increase inference time.

 ### Rockchip platform

-Frigate supports hardware video processing on all Rockchip boards.
+Security supports hardware video processing on all Rockchip boards.
 However, hardware object detection is only supported on these boards:

 - RK3562
 - RK3566